Office

 Do you have UX capabilities in-house?

-if not you might get your solution to a place where operationally it’s working but it looks like a mess and it’s extremely hard to navigate.
+If not, you might get your solution to a place where operationally it’s working, but the experience is clunky and unintuitive, far from the consumer-grade standard today’s employees expect.
 Then guess what, adoption suffers, employees give it a thumbs down and the whole thing looks like a waste of time/money.

 Companies often underestimate the complexity of implementing onboarding software, leading to unrealistic expectations and insufficient resources.
 Whether it’s budget constraints, time limitations, or manpower, failure to adequately plan and allocate resources sets the project up for failure.